charliecalvert/CloudNotes/Assignments/OnlinePresence.md

 #Online Presence

-In this class, we will spend a good deal of time using various cloud services.
+In this class we use a variety of cloud services.
 Most of these services are free, or very inexpensive.
 They do, however, require that you register before using them.
 This assignments is designed to help you establish a foothold in these various services.

 To use the cloud properly, you must have a public presence in the cloud.
 As a rule, I would say that most people who fear developing a public presence in the cloud exaggerate the importance of the threats they face.
 However, there are real threats in the cloud, and one of the main goals in this course is to teach you to use the cloud in a safe, secure and public spirited manner.
 To get started, you must begin actually participating in a carefully chosen set of cloud services.

 ##Turn it In

 When you complete this assignment, press the submit button and enter the URL for your Google Drive folder, as described below.

+This assignment has many parts.
+To help you make sure that you complete everything, here is a check List of sorts:

+- Google Folder
+- Google Doc
+- Google Site
+- Microsoft Folder (Double check the email address!)
+- Microsoft Document (Double check the email address!)
+- Twitter
+- EverNote
+- OneNote (Double check the email address!)
+- Turn it in: Press the submit button in Canvas!

+The key point you need to grasp is that ***sharing a document with another person involves associating the document with the right email address***.
+In the assignment, ***I spell out which document should be shared with which email address***.

+If you get the assignment kicked back, and I ask you to do some more work, then do your best to finish the assignment, and then resubmit it.
+It is only when you resubmit the assignment that I know to check to to see if it is now complete!

 ## Should I Use a Mobile Device or a Desktop PC?